elcicd/el-CICD-docs/README.md

 This workflow does not apply to the Dev environment, since that environment is meant to represent the latest state of the code in the SCM, and thus the term _patching_ makes no sense in that context.

-### Rollback/Forward
+### Component Rollback and Roll-Forward

-Rollback and forward is the ability to deploy different versions of the same image within the same environment.
+Component, or microservice, rollback and roll-forward is the ability to deploy different versions of the same image within the same environment.
 Whether rolling back to an earlier version, or forward again to a later version that has already been deployed in the environment, the process must not only pull the correct version of the image, but also find the version’s latest deployment configuration in the SCM.
 This requires coordination between the Image Repository and SCM for successful and repeatable deployments when rolling back and/or forward.

 This workflow does not apply to Dev, since that environment will always represent the latest state of the SCM.
-This workflow also does not directly apply to Prod, since that environment deploys versions of complete applications, and not individual images.
+This workflow also does not apply to Prod, since that environment only deploys versions of complete applications comprised of one or more components or microservices, and not individual images.

 ### Deploy To Production